 2004 – Visit o President Vladimir Putin to Brazil, the first of a Head of State from the Russian Federation; on the occasion, the "Technological Alliance" between both countries was created.

-2005 – Visit of President Luiz Inácio Lula da Silva to Russia
+2005 – President Luiz Inácio Lula da Silva visits Russia

 2006 – Russia Minister of Foreign Affairs, Sergei Lavrov, visits Brazil and signs the Memorandum of Understanding for the Establishment of a Mechanism of Political Dialogue and Cooperation between Mercosur and the Russian Federation – Brasilia, December 15

-2008 – The Minister of Foreign Affairs, Celso Amorim, visits Russia to attend the 1st Meeting of BRICS Foreign Ministers, in Yekaterinburg
+2008 – The Minister of Foreign Affairs, Celso Amorim, visits Russia to attend the First BRICS Foreign Affairs Ministers' Meeting, in Yekaterinburg

 2008 – State visit of the President of Russia, Dmitry Medvedev, to Brazil for the 180th anniversary of Brazil-Russia relations